yisroelk/user-list/README.md

 # user-list
-An application for managing a list of users
+An application for managing a list of users.